zacharysgoldberg/real-estate-etl-pipeline/README.md

 ## Description

-Ingested, transformed, and loaded data from Zillow's realestate API into an ETL pipeline using various Azure services including Azure Databricks and Azure Data Factory.
+Ingested, transformed, and loaded data from Zillow's real estate API into an ETL pipeline using various Azure services including Azure Databricks and Azure Data Factory.
 Created a pipeline by cleaning/ structuring raw historical and current market data for analyzing the potential return on real estate investment that each region would yield.

 ## Design

-- Built a production level architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and PowerBI
+- Built a production level architecture for a Data Engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and PowerBI

 - Created, configured, and monitored Databricks clusters, cluster pools, and jobs